williamsbdev/code-camp/NOTES.md

 - this will create an addon with the namespace of `foobar`
 - addon/ will have namespace of addon
 - app/ will be copied into the host app
+- publishing to npm will make this addon available for inclusion
+- you can use alternatives if it is not to be shared (internal git repo)

 [blueprints]: http://www.ember-cli.com/#generators-and-blueprints